 Pipedrive CRM is a sales pipeline management software application which is simple to use but yet very powerful.
-Pipedrive has been an Onix customer since July 2014, and a Google Maps for Work customer since the company was founded in 2010.
+Pipedrive has been an Onix customer since July 2014, and a Google Maps customer since the company was founded in 2010.
 The company has offices in Menlo Park, CA and Tallinn, Estonia.
 They are proud to be part of the AngelPad alumni group.
 (AngelPad is an intensive mentorship program founded by ex-Googler Thomas Korte to help web-technology startups build better products, raise the funding they need to succeed and ultimately grow more successful businesses.)
 Today, Pipedrive has 60 employees and more than 12,000 business customer accounts worldwide.

 Pipedrive's roots are grounded in direct sales.
 As sales managers and trainers, two of the co-founders experienced an increasing amount of pain with the CRM software that existed at the time.
 There was simply no good solution for managing a company's sales pipeline.
 So in 2010, they teamed up with talented developers to create Pipedrive.
 One of Pipedrive’s key features is its integration of Google Maps, an immensely helpful tool for any field sales team.